frees86/carrot/README.md

 ### How to start <i>CARROT</i>

 <i>CARROT</i> has been written as an R Shiny application.
 The package available on https://github.com/frees86/carrot contains:
-<li> the R file "app.R" containing the original code, </li>
+- the R file "app.R" containing the original code,
-<li> the folder "source" containing the source files (e.g. the decision tree and the Supporting Information tables), </li>
+- the folder "source" containing the source files (e.g. the decision tree and the Supporting Information tables),
-<li> the folder "docs" that allows to generate the corresponding GitHub page. </li>
+- the folder "docs" that allows to generate the corresponding GitHub page.<br/>

 The program <i>CARROT</i> can be either:
-<li>launched online without any installation by accessing the corresponding GitHub Page (https://frees86.github.io/carrot)
+- launched online without any installation by accessing the corresponding GitHub Page (https://frees86.github.io/carrot)
-<li>used as an R program by executing the file ‘app.R’ in an R console - <i>note that the file 'app.R' needs to be located in the same folder as the folder 'source' containing the supporting tables. </i>
+- used as an R program by executing the file ‘app.R’ in an R console - <i>note that the file 'app.R' needs to be located in the same folder as the folder 'source' containing the supporting tables. </i>

 ### How to use <i>CARROT</i>